heroku/heroku-buildpack-mcp-auth-proxy/README.md

 # Pin to a specific version (recommended)
 heroku config:set MCP_PROXY_VERSION=v1.2.3

-# Configure the auth proxy using the instructions below 👇
+# Configure the auth proxy

 # Deploy 🚀
 git push heroku main
 ```

-Your app now includes the MCP Auth Proxy application in the `mcp-auth-proxy/` directory and is configured as your default web process.
+Your app now includes the MCP Auth Proxy application in the `mcp-auth-proxy/` directory and it's configured as your default web process.

 ## Configuration

-With a new Heroku app, created in a Private Space, for an MCP Server repo like [mcp-heroku-com](https://github.com/heroku/mcp-heroku-com).
+Take the following steps to configure a new Heroku app created in a Private Space, for an MCP Server repo like [mcp-heroku-com](https://github.com/heroku/mcp-heroku-com).

 ### GITHUB_AUTH_TOKEN (Remove when this repo is made public)